BANKEX/digital-deal-contracts/smart-justice/README.md

 ```

 ### Voting
-Voting process is based on [commit-reveal pattern](https://karl.tech/learning-solidity-part-2-voting/) to hide actual referee decision due to the end of voting period.
+Voting process is based on [commit-reveal pattern](https://karl.tech/learning-solidity-part-2-voting/) to hide actual referee decision until the end of voting period.

 ![voting](./docs/sb-voting.png)

 Referee is an account who has _votes_. _Vote_ is a right to make decision on particular case and defined as simple number value in the contract.
 Any user can acquire votes for BKX tokens using method _applyForReferee_.

 Referee can be assigned by contract to any case and during voting time make a decision (_commitVote_).
 On the revealing phase referee must reveal his own vote (_revealVote_) to make it available for contract to count votes for both case sides.

 ## Contracts architecture
 ![contract architecture](./docs/sb-contracts-architecture.png)